Stormbase/django-otp-webauthn/docs/faq.rst

 Can I manage and name passkeys after registration?
 --------------------------------------------------

-With the exception of the Django admin site, no user-visible interface is provided for managing registered :term:`passkeys <passkey>`.
+With the exception of the Django admin site, no user-visible interface is provided for managing registered :term:`passkeys <passkey/discoverable credential>`.
 This is intentional, as we believe such an interface should be site specific, `similar to django-otp <https://django-otp-official.readthedocs.io/en/stable/auth.html#managing-devices>`_.
 So it’s up to you to implement as you see fit.

 The same applies to naming a passkey after registration.